-Project Description Location/Lead Source of Funding John Cuested/Undeten Organization (federal = grants.gov) Jobs Created/Updates

-Center for the nsive Ed MPPDC: Development Department of Housing A grant to the MPPDC Advancement of Rural and Community was funded by the DHCD Economies (Va Sea Grant) - The Middle Peninsula region proposes to establish a collaborative university "Coastal Anchor Partnership" or CAP.
-The Middle Peninsula CAP will use the Virginia Sea Grant University system as a network to link the entire 6 Virginia Sea Grant universities full set of resources - human, academic, cultural, economic - with the local community, forging stronger democratic, mutually beneficial, and mutually respectful partnerships to transform the stagnating Middle Peninsula Economy into a robust and diversified and Community Development (DHCD) www.dhcd.virginia.gov/ in the Fall of 2013 for developing a Center for the Advancement of Rural Coastal Economies.
+Project Description Location/Lead Organization Source of Funding (federal = grants.gov) Jobs Created/Updates Center for the Advancement of Rural Economies (Va Sea Grant) - The Middle Peninsula region proposes to establish a collaborative university "Coastal Anchor Partnership" or CAP.
+The Middle Peninsula CAP will use the Virginia Sea Grant University system as a network to link the entire 6 Virginia Sea Grant universities full set of resources - human, academic, cultural, economic - with the local community, forging stronger democratic, mutually beneficial, and mutually respectful partnerships to transform the stagnating Middle Peninsula Economy into a robust and diversified economy.
+MPPDC Department of Housing and Community Development (DHCD) www.dhcd.virginia.gov/ A grant to the MPPDC was funded by the DHCD in the Fall of 2013 for developing a Center for the Advancement of Rural Coastal Economies.
 So far the MPPDC has held several public meetings and several industry meetings.
 Further, the MPPDC has developed a statement of work with the University of Mary Washington's Center of Economic Development and Small Business Development Center.
 The object is to partner with Middle Peninsula community and business leaders to develop solutions that improve business formation and growth.
 Public Access to the Waterfront - Develop the numerous properties owned by the Public Access Authority for greater public or commercial use.
 Middle Peninsula Chesapeake Bay Public Access Authority Localities State Private sector State Local The MP Chesapeake Bay Public Access Authority has established an RFP process for receiving proposals from private or public sector entities for the use and development of their considerable land holding throughout the region.